HugoMatilla/Effective-JAVA-Summary/README.md

 2. The superclass can aquire new methods in new releases that might not be added in the subclass.

 **Compostion**

 Instead of extending, give your new class a private field that references an instance of the existing class.

-_Forwarding_: Each instance method in the new class invokes the corresponding method on the contained instance of the existing (_forwarding methods_)class and returns the results.
+Each instance method in the new class (_forwarding class_)invokes the corresponding method (_forwarding methods_) on the contained instance of the existing class and returns the results.

 **Wrapper (Decorator Patterm)**